-There is a wide array of technical skills for e-commerce which fall under the ‘mandatory’ label.
+There is a wide array of technical skills for e-commerce that fall under the ‘mandatory’ label.
 This is why many businesses are struggling these days; struggling to find teams or agencies or individuals who are well versed with the complexity that this domain brings to the table.

-Even if you come with a profound CV, it is next to impossible for you to be experienced with web development, social media, content marketing, UI, UX, design, programming, testing all at once.
+Even if you come with a profound CV, it is next to impossible for you to be experienced with web development, social media, content marketing, UI, UX, design, programming, and testing all at once.
 Hence, the onus falls on your in-house team or the freelancers you’re partnering up with.

 Here’s a rundown of some of the more critical e-commerce skills you’d require if you want your business to soar the heights online:

 “When you don’t create things, you become defined by your tastes rather than ability.
 Your tastes only narrow & exclude people. so create.” ― Why The Lucky Stiff

 As all Magento 2 developers will tell you, opting for an open-source platform provides an open canvas for you to fill; which is where a technology architect enters the fray.
 E-commerce is all about you playing around with the best technologies on offer.

 Since the size of the website is more often than not huge, the devil lies in the details.
 There are just so many areas that deserve your attention.
 Simply finalizing the structure of the site itself is a daunting task.

 Ergo, a senior technology architect or advisor is the need of the hour who is dedicatedly working towards meeting project goals and minimizing technical issues.
 Such an individual will act as a much-needed intermediate between the development team and the rest of the staff.

 “It’s about catching customers in the act, and providing highly relevant and highly contextual information.” – Paul Maritz, CEO at Pivotal